hegworks/tanim/docs/tanim-wiki.md

                     ComponentData& cdata);
 ```

-Opens the Tanim editor window.
-Only one timeline can be open at a time; opening a new one closes the previous.
-Store any necessary data in `cdata.m_user_data` before calling.
+Opens the Tanim editor window to edit a specific timeline.
+Only one timeline can be open at a time; opening a new one automatically closes the previous.

+Store any necessary data in [cdata.m_user_data](#componentdata) before calling so that your [FindEntityOfUID](#findentityofuid) implementation can access it.

+The `entity_datas` vector determines which entities appear in the sequence creation menu.
+See [EntityData](#entitydata) for details.

 #### tanim::CloseEditor